CO2 emissions, overview

 How Opter calculates CO2 emissions

-Step A: Settings for CO2 emission calculations
+Step A: Settings for CO2 emissions calculations

 Step B: View CO2 emissions in Opter